BREAKING: Alabama Legislature makes further changes to Simplified Sellers Use Tax. Changes will be effective June 1, 2018. Learn more.

-As of Jan.
-26, 2017, 85 remote sellers without a physical retail presence in Alabama had signed up for the voluntary program, according to the Alabama Department of Revenue.
+The remote sellers without a physical retail presence in Alabama that have signed up for the voluntary program can be found on the Alabama Department of Revenue website.

 Under the Simplified Seller Use Tax Remittance Act (Act No. 2015-448), remote sellers without a retail presence in Alabama collect a flat 8-percent use tax from Alabama residents who buy their merchandise.
 The law’s legislative sponsors were Sen. Trip Pittman, R-Daphne, and Rep. Rod Scott, D-Fairfield.

 Sellers keep 2 percent of the total collected if they remit monthly tax payments on time.

 - 50 percent to the state.
 Of that, 75 percent goes to the General Fund; 25 percent to the Education Trust Fund.

 - 25 percent to counties, shared proportionally by population.